Extended Object Names

 For example, the XFS filesystem that MinIO recommends is one of many that use the / character to indicate directory structure.

-With extended naming mode enabled, AIStor encodes object names to remove restricted characters before writing to the filesystem.
-When AIStor receives a request for these objects, it decodes the filesystem name and serves it as the original object name.
+With extended naming mode enabled, MinIO AIStor encodes object names to remove restricted characters before writing to the filesystem.
+When MinIO AIStor receives a request for these objects, it decodes the filesystem name and serves it as the original object name.

 You can only enable extended object naming mode on the initial cluster start.
 You cannot change the extended object name mode later, either to enable or disable it.